ThomasSteendijk/ExamplePackages/Intune/MicrosoftTeams_Evergreen/ReadMe.md

 - Microsoft Teams (upgrader)

 The first deployment "Microsoft Teams" is the deployment to assign to the users or devices that need to have microsoft teams installed.
-The second deployment "Microsoft Teams" makes sure that the application is always up to date.
+The second deployment "Microsoft Teams (Updater)" makes sure that the application is always up to date.
 Assign this to the computers or users who need to be kept up-to-date as required.

-A Example deployment
+## A Example deployment

 Lets say: You want to make microsoft teams available to all members of IT and Marketing and keep them up to date but if someone else has already installed Teams also make sure that they are also updated.